vieenrose/SLAM/README.md

 		- the nature (pragmatics, syntactic, phonologic) of the unit
 		- the size of the unit (from the syllable to larger prosodic and syntactic units)

-And two enhanced features in **SLAM+**
+Two enhanced features are added in **SLAM+**

-4) Use as data input a pair of
+4) Support as input data a pair of
 	- **Praat PitchTier** (binary or short text) file
 	- and the associated **Praat TextGrid** file
-5) Output a double stylization respectively based on:
+5) Generate a double stylization based on:
 	- *global register* (calculated on classic account of intonational register)
 	- *parametrizable local register* (computed on a short-term account of intonational register)